 Tip: Reach Out to High-Risk Industry Businesses:

 A small but very useful tip that will help you a lot is to reach out to the high-risk industry businesses.
 These are the kind of merchants that are likely not going to be accepted by Square, or they may have been rejected by them.

 So there is always a greater chance that you can convert them.
 You can pitch your offer and tell them that not only will they be accepted by your merchant services agents program, but they will also be getting more benefits than they would have with Square.
 So this is something that can help you further scale your business as well.

 Over to You:

-Selling a credit card processing program against the Square program is not really that hard if you know what you are really doing and if you know the difference between both.
+Selling credit card processing service against the Square program is not really that hard if you know what you are really doing and if you know the difference between both.
 By knowing where the square program lacks, you can make a better offer to the merchant.
 You can tell him the benefits that he will be getting with the ISO partner program.
 This will likely and any kind of merchant and increase your chances of making the sale.

 If you have questions, would like more information or if you are ready to get started please click the button below to leave your name and contact information.

 Selling Merchant Accounts, Selling Credit Card Processing, Selling Merchant Services with North American Bancard Agent ISO Reseller Sales Partner Prog